-Leave of absence due to illness in 2022 was in average 1.8 % for short-term and 4.7 % for long-term.
+Leave of absence due to illness in 2023 was in average 2% for short-term and 3% for long-term.

-The Group had one work-related accident with personal injuries in 2022.
+The Group had one work-related accident with personal injuries in 2023.
 Action has been taken to avoid and minimize the risk of future accidents.

 The working environment is considered to be good, and improvement efforts are made on an ongoing basis.
-The results from these efforts are confirmed by good results in the employee survey conducted for 2022 with a Net Promoter Score (NPS) of 30.48% (on a scale from 0 to 100%).
+The results from these efforts are confirmed by good results in the employee survey conducted for 2023 with a Net Promoter Score (NPS) of 48% (on a scale from 0 to 100%), an improvement from 2022 score of 30%.

 Cooperation with employee trade unions has been constructive and contributed positively to operations.
-The Board wishes to thank the employees for their positive contribution during 2022.
+The Board wishes to thank the employees for their positive contribution during 2023.